Join Us

 Understanding the Need for Fiberglass Mesh

-When working on older properties or surfaces with potential weaknesses, such as hairline cracks or loosened plaster, it is crucial to find a solution that can reinforce the skin coat and prevent further damage.
+When working on older properties or surfaces with potential weaknesses, such as hairline cracks or loosened plaster, it is crucial to find a solution that can reinforce the skim coat and prevent further damage.
 This is where fiberglass mesh comes into play.
 Unlike traditional methods that rely on hessian or scrim tape, fiberglass mesh offers superior strength and durability, making it the go-to choice for crack prevention.
-By embedding this mesh into wet plaster, you can Create a flexible and resilient surface that withstands stress and movement, minimizing the risk of cracks appearing over time.
+By embedding this mesh into wet plaster, you create a flexible and resilient surface that withstands stress and movement, minimizing the risk of cracks appearing over time.

 Benefits of Using Fiberglass Mesh

 1. Crack Prevention: The primary benefit of fiberglass mesh is its ability to prevent cracks from forming in plastered surfaces.
-By reinforcing the skin coat, the mesh acts as a barrier that distributes stress and minimizes the chances of cracks appearing.
+By reinforcing the skim coat, the mesh acts as a barrier that distributes stress and minimizes the chances of cracks appearing.

 2. Versatility: Fiberglass mesh can be used in various situations, including reskimming older properties, external renders, lath and plaster walls, bathroom floors, and more.
 Its versatility makes it an essential tool for plasterers and builders.